thedeveco/demo_RSB-3810/README.md

 ## Usage

-- view the HLS stream with `mpv`: `mpv http://<server IP>/playlist.m3u8 `
-- visit the server at port 80 from a web-browser
+- visit the server at port 8080 from a web-browser
-- click & drag the images around - click the 1-9 buttons up top to change the selection
+- click & drag the images around - click the images on the top to change the selection
 - shift click & drag to resize individual selections